The software industry has been growing significantly for the last few decades, and this trend seems to only be

 Fortunately, key skills are evergreen

 Isn’t there “evergreen” technical knowledge that can be portable across frameworks?
 Aren’t “soft” skills vital?
 How about code readability, learning-ability and communication skills?
 Wouldn’t those skills be more valuable than framework-specific knowledge in this ever-evolving world?

 It’s not just about technology

 There are skills that often have a higher impact on success than technical knowledge.
 The so-called “soft” skills (or core skills) are crucial for any software developer: being able to communicate properly (via email, chat or face-to-face), sharing knowledge with coworkers, engaging in constructive discussions…

-Every day more relevant voices in the industry are raising concerns about his.
+Every day more relevant voices in the industry are raising concerns about this.
 Sam Altman recently shared his hiring priorities: values first, aptitude second, specific skills third.
 Buffer is also a very innovative company in this area, with a culture-fit-based hiring process, where “soft” skills play a key role.

 But there is also technical evergreen knowledge